Why Play Bridge?

 Becoming A Bridge Teacher

-The next new teachers’ seminars is planned for the weekend of 18/19 November, in the Templeogue Bridge Centre in Dublin.
+The next new teachers’ seminar is planned for autumn 2024, most likely in Dublin, once we have sufficient numbers to proceed.
 To register your interest in attending, please contact Fran on (01) 4929666 or at info@cbai.ie as soon as possible – don’t forget you will need to do the preliminary tests locally if you have not already passed them.

 Our recommended basic bidding system for beginners is available here.
 You will also find a good summary introduction to bridge on the No Fear Bridge website.

-The CBAI offers free registration to students under tuition in beginners’ classes with a registered teacher.
-The students are asked to provide some basic information to allow us to keep in contact with them if necessary.
-In return, they get a special welcome pack (including a CBAI diary, pen, newsletter, some bridge tips, and a pack of cards) and can enter relevant CBAI competitions.
-We have found that this exercise works well, and gives the students a sense of belonging to a wider organisation.
+The CBAI offers a free welcome back to students under tuition in beginners’ classes with a registered teacher.
+All we need is a list of their names.
+In return, we will send you a special welcome pack for distribution to each student (including a personalised letter of introduction, a CBAI pen, some bridge tips, a pack of cards and some other goodies).
+We will also encourage all regions to accept students into relevant beginner-level competitions.
+We have found that this exercise gives the students a sense of what the CBAI offers, and of belonging to a wider organisation.
+It also encourages them to join a CBAI club once their classes have finished.

 MiniBridge